 Roger Peace, adjunct history instructor, had his book A Call to Conscience: The Anti-Contra War Campaign, published by the University of Massachusetts Press.
 His article "Defining and Acting Against Terrorism Requires International Agreement and Leadership," was included in the book Counterterrorism: From the Cold War to the War on Terror published by ABC-CLIO.

 Lu Vickers, professor of English, won a gold medal in the Florida Book Awards, visual arts category.

 Fabrega won Florida Collegiate Honors Council Writing Contest Awards for poetry (“She”) and fiction (“Sugar Cookies and Milk”).

 TCC’s Model United Nations delegation earned Outstanding Delegation recognition, the highest award presented, at the National Collegiate Conference Association and Universidad San Francisco de Quito in Ecuador.
 The team also earned an Honorable Delegation award at the MUN conference in New York City, which included more than 5,200 students from around the world.
 Eliot Kemper earned a Best Position Paper award and Leopold Merrick earned a Best Delegate award.

-TCC’s Brain Bowl Team compiled a 4-4 record in the National Academic Quiz Tournament held at Chipola College.
+TCC’s Brain Bowl team compiled a 4-4 record in the National Academic Quiz Tournament held at Chipola College.
 The team also competed in the Panhandle Region Brain Bowl Championship and won a wild card berth to the state FCSAA tournament.
-Team members included Cody Johansen, Michael Isasi, Holly Hesoun and John Bilkowitz.
+Team members included Cody Johansen, Michael Isasi, Holly Hesoun and John Bil

 Law Enforcement Basic Recruit Class #396 (graduated Fall 2012) had a 98% pass rate on the state officer certification exam.